vpn/bestoftwitter-bot/README.md

 4. Generate a new OAuth token with those permissions
 5. Manually edit this script and put those tokens in the script

+In addition, you will have to create an application on Reddit:

+1. Sign in with your Reddit account
+2. Go to your [app preferences](https://www.reddit.com/prefs/apps) and create a new application at the bottom
+3. Select the application type as 'script'
+4. Manually edit this script with the token (seen below the name of the bot after it's generated) and the secret

 ##Usage

 Once you edit the bot script to provide the necessary API keys and the subreddit you want to tweet from, you can run the bot on the command line: